chisaipete/flow/README.md

 I'll have to write a python package for vyte_in, it's too new to have one exist already.

 I'll also need to figure out how to make Outlook and OneNote play nice with python as well.
 Perhaps COM plugins?

+One of the massive problems I'll need to work around is the issue of proxied internet at Intel.

 ## attribution
 - https://github.com/todotxt/todotxt